thanks-cohn/wolverineOS/README.md

 iVault keeps the recovery substrate plain: manifests, objects, hashes, ledgers, quarantine, and deterministic rebuilds.
 It is small enough to audit, fast enough to run anywhere, and simple enough to wrap with a GUI later.

-This is the kind of foundation WolverineOS needs: a machine memory that does not beg permission to survive.